tombrille/svelteplot/src/routes/marks/frame/+page.md

 </Plot>
 ```

-If you need more customization options, you can add the frame manually by explicitely adding the <b
+If you need more customization options, you can add the frame manually by explicitly adding the <b
         >Frame</b
     > mark to your plot: